 Royal London offers two levels of life insurance policy, as well as specialised cover for those over 50 or looking to get income protection.
-Customers also have the option of adding optional critical illness cover or taking out a funeral plan.
+Customers also have the option of adding optional critical illness.

 Royal London’s life insurance policies are for protection only and have no cash value unless a claim is made.
 As with all insurance, there are exclusions.
 These include the following:

 If you wish to make a claim, you will need to contact Royal London by calling 0345 266 5400, or by post to:

 You can apply for a Royal London life insurance policy if you meet the following criteria:

 ★★★★★ — Subpar

 Find out which insurance group the Renault Twingo falls under and how much it costs to insure.

 Find out which insurance group the Kia Sorento falls under and how much it costs to insure.

 Find out which insurance group the Vauxhall Viva falls under and how much it could cost to insure.